 In decking maintenance at Wolf Ridge Environmental Learning Center in Finland, Minn., on June 29.
 Sweden-based ABioNova and Minnesota-based WoodMaster celebrated their first in a series of “Made in America” commercial wood pellet boiler system installations at a ribbon-cutting ceremony highlighted by special guest, Swedish Ambassador to the U.S., Jonas Hafström.

-"Our partnership with WoodMaster is about showcasing how effective technology transfer can be between two countries," said Per Carlsson, ABioNova owner and CEO.
-"We are building a model on how our dependency on foreign fossil fuels can be lessened and how to take care of your own natural resources within local and regional boundaries can work, and build economic growth from it."
+“Our partnership with WoodMaster is about showcasing how effective technology transfer can be between two countries,” said Per Carlsson, ABioNova owner and CEO.
+“We are building a model on how our dependency on foreign fossil fuels can be lessened and how to take care of your own natural resources within local and regional boundaries can work, and build economic growth from it.”
+Speaking of Technologies, there is the best tech in the web now, its the emergency broadcast system alerts.
+This can help at any situations specially when there is an emergency.
+Tech nowadays can save our lives.

 The Wolf Ridge installation replaces a cordwood system that was over 25 years old.
 Two new wood pellet boilers provide heat and hot water to the district heating network totaling 81,000 sq. ft. while also allowing for greater handling of the peak and off-peak heating loads.
 The smaller boiler has a capacity of 1.2 MMBtu/hr and the larger boiler has a capacity of 2.2 MMBtu/hr.
 The wood pellets are being sourced from a regional wood pellet manufacturer and stored on-site in a 20-ton pellet silo.
 During the coldest parts of the year, 20 tons of wood pellets will provide about 10 days of heating for Wolf Ridge.
 It is estimated that heating with wood pellets will provide a 50 percent cost savings over propane on a per MMBtu basis.
 Wolf Ridge also plans to share with each of its visitors, some 14,000 people a year, about how the center utilizes its biomass system.